 So today, we are breaking down all our tips to making sure you don’t have buyer’s remorse.

 Your sofa is one of the places that you will spend quite a lot of time in.
-It’s a makeshift bed, a place to hang out with family, an inviting spot for the family pet, and the perfect place to binge watch the newest season on Queer Eye, which debuts next week – July 19th.
-Mark your calendars.
+It’s a makeshift bed, a place to hang out with family, an inviting spot for your pet (and the perfect place to binge watch the newest season on Queer Eye).

-But… picking a sofa is not quite as luxurious and relaxing as the activities that you will use it for – so we wanted to take a bit of the guesswork out of it for you.
-Let’s start with the basics – there are a few different types of sofas.
-All which serve their own purpose and work for different spaces.
+But… picking a sofa is not quite as luxurious and relaxing as the activities that you will use it for.
+So we wanted to take a bit of the guesswork out of it for you.
+Let’s start with the basics – there are a few different types of sofas, all which serve their own purpose and work for different spaces.
 Keep scrolling to see us break them down.

 The “traditional” sofa